Correcting common misconceptions about IBS

 Diet alone won't relieve symptoms.

 Like stress, some foods spark IBS symptoms, and even the simple act of eating can sometimes bring about symptoms.
-While food affects everyone differently, for those with IBS, certain culinary culprits appear to be especially problematic, including caffeine, alcohol, artificial sweeteners, dairy products, fried foods and red meat.
+While food affects everyone differently, for those with IBS, certain culinary culprits appear to be especially problematic, including the following:

 Brown recommends keeping a food and symptom diary to help identify problematic foods.
 But changing your diet is typically not enough to curb symptoms.
 Managing stress and anxiety can also play an important role in alleviating symptoms, as can medications for more severe cases.